capslocky/git-rebase-via-merge/README.md

 - History is linear like with a standard 'rebase'.

 **Cons / trade-offs**
-- Intermediate commits may not be independently buildable.
+- Intermediate commits may not be independently buildable (no manual per-commit resolution).
 - Sometimes an additional commit is added when the automatic rebase step doesn't resolve conflicts exactly the way you did.
 - Still rewrites history (same caveat as rebase).